dalibor-jovanovic-inglesina/PDFMerger/README.md

 An application to merge multipe pdf files in a single one.
 This get handy when you need to print multiple pdf files that has a lot of pages and don't have some paid applications.

 # Requirements
 This application, to run, requires: PyPDF2, PyQt6, PyQt6_sip.
+Use the command:
-Use the command python -m pip install -r requirements.txt to get the needed libraries.
+python -m pip install -r requirements.txt to get the needed libraries.

 # Execution
 You can execute the application with pyhton3 main.py.